newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 API explorer for Appointment module
 -----------------------------------

 Some APIs can be explored and tested easily via the API-Explorer.
-This is certainly the best way to understand and read about all the APIs provided by Newfies-Dialer.
+This is the best way to understand and read about all the APIs provided by Newfies-Dialer.

 To access the API-Explorer go to http://127.0.0.1:8000/rest-api/